-Effective August 28, 2018, the Company entered into a securities purchase agreement (the "Power Up Purchase Agreement") with Power Up Lending Group Ltd. ("Power Up"), pursuant to which Power Up purchased a convertible promissory note (the "August 28, 2018 Power Up Note") from the Company in the aggregate principal amount of \$53,000, such principal and the interest thereon convertible into shares of the Company's common stock at the option of Power Up.
-The transactions contemplated by the Power Up Purchase Agreement closed on August 28, 2018.
+Effective October 1, 2019, the Company entered into a securities purchase agreement with GW Holdings Group, LLC. ("GW Holdings"), pursuant to which GW Holdings purchased a convertible promissory note (the "October 2019 GW Holdings Note") from the Company in the aggregate principal amount of \$131,000, such principal and the interest thereon convertible into shares of the Company's common stock at the option of GW Holdings.
+The transaction closed on October 1, 2019 and the Company received payment on October 3, 2019 in the amount of \$131,000, of which \$6,000 was paid directly toward legal fees resulting in net cash proceeds of \$125,000.

-The maturity date of the August 28, 2018 Power Up Note is August 28, 2019 (the "Maturity Date").
-The August 28, 2018 Power Up Note bears interest at a rate of 8% per annum, which interest may be paid by the Company to Power Up in shares of the Company's common stock, but shall not be payable until the August 2018 Power Up Note becomes payable, whether at the Maturity Date or upon acceleration or by prepayment, as described below.
+The maturity date of the October 2019 GW Holdings is October 1, 2020.
+The October 2019 GW Holdings Note bears interest at a rate of 8% per annum, which interest may be paid by the Company to GW Holdings in shares of the Company's common stock, but shall not be payable until the October 2019 GW Holdings Note becomes payable, whether at the maturity date or upon acceleration or by prepayment.